 Manhattan Cocktail Recipe

 Below is my recipe for a great tasting Manhattan cocktail.
+You can use Bourbon or Rye for this cocktail.
 If you are using bourbon I suggest using;

 For rye I would use;